Acne Scar Types

 What are Keloid Scars?

-What are Brown Acne Scars?
+What are Pigmented Acne Scars?

 After your acne has subsided, you may notice that the surrounding area is darkened.
 This discolouration is due to the inflammatory response, and is more common in darker skinned individuals.
 These acne blemishes are known as post-inflammatory hyperpigmentation (PIH).
 While many PIH may resolve over time, some stubborn ones do remain.
 A variety of prescription lightening creams may help speed the process.
 Pico-second laser is another option for more resistant cases.
 Remember to use a sunblock regularly to protect the skin from further pigmentation.